Curly Sue: Production

 Lead actress Kelly Lynch agreed to do the film as she saw it as a kind of "throwback to one of those Depression-era movies that you'd see Jean Harlow in: A rich lady ends up taking in this little orphan."
-According to Lynch, at the time she signed on to the project, it was initially intended to co-star Alec Baldwin and Kevin Spacey in the parts later played by James Belushi and John Getz, respectively.
+According to Lynch, at the time she signed on to the project, it was initially intended to co-star Alec Baldwin (whom had worked with Hughes on She's Having a Baby) and Kevin Spacey in the parts later played by James Belushi and John Getz, respectively.
 Though she loved working with Hughes, calling his vision "very precise" but also organic, she claimed that he and Belushi did not get along.
 "I kind of felt like a mom dealing with two 12-year-old boys," she said.
 "What I thought would be this cute, sweet little movie experience ended up going on for something like five months, and so much money was spent.
 It was insane."

 Release

 The film debuted at No. 2 at the box office with a gross of $4,974,958 on 1,634 screens.
 The following weekend it increased its weekend gross by seven percent to $5.3 million from the same number of screens and remained in second place.
 In its third weekend it continued on the same number of screens and managed to move into first place, taking more in its third week than in its first or second.
 Its final gross in the U.S. and Canada was $33,691,313.